 As we age, multiple factors contribute to the changes in our faces.
 In addition to gravity effects and laxity of facial ligaments and skin changes, the loss of fat volume plays a major role.

-To correct this, fat can be harvested from an unwanted part of the body, such as the abdomen or thigh, and injected into the cheeks, chin, under-eye area or lips.
-This volume will gives a healthy and youthful appearance.
+To correct this, fat can be harvested from an unwanted part of the body, such as the abdomen or thigh, and injected into the cheeks, chin, under-eye area, or lips.
+This volume will give a healthy and youthful appearance.

 What Areas of the Face Can Be Treated?

-The follow areas of the face can be improved through the use of fat transfer:
+The following areas of the face can be improved through the use of fat transfer:

 - Loss of Volume in the cheeks

 - Hollows under the eyes

 - Marionette lines and turned down corners of the mouth

 Some areas will only require a single fat injection for long-lasting results while others may require multiple sessions to achieve the results you are looking for.